 They said their vows to each other, exchanged rings, and received a blessing.
 I began to pronounce them when my voice began to break and the tears started to flow.
 I looked at the congregation of guests and they were all in tears, as well.
 I spoke through the tears and pronounced them husband and wife together.
-Everyone cheered as they took each other’s arm and began the recessional.
+Everyone cheered as they kissed and took each other’s arm to begin the recessional.

 The bride chose as her maid of honor, her sister Megan Leigh Roberts and matron of honor, Amber Teel.
 Bridesmaids were Lindsay Caldwell, Katelyn Witta, Sarah Manter, and twin sisters of the groom, Callie and Caitlyn Ledford.